kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

 ORDER BY e.HireDate DESC;

 -- Aggregation: Departments with more than 10 employees
-SELECT d.d.DepartmentName,
+SELECT d.DepartmentName,
     COUNT(e.EmployeeID) as EmployeeCount
 FROM Departments d
-INNER JOIN Employees e ON d.DepartmentID = e.DepartmentID
+INNER JOIN Employees e ON d.DepartmentID = e.d.DepartmentID
 WHERE e.IsActive = 1
-GROUP BY d.DepartmentID, d.d.DepartmentName
+GROUP BY d.DepartmentID, d.DepartmentName
 HAVING COUNT(e.EmployeeID) > 10;                    -- Filter groups, not individual rows

 -- Logical Operators Practice (AND, OR, NOT)